 A double-chambered right ventricle (DCRV) occurs when the right ventricle is divided by anomalous muscle bundles.
-In this video from our Echo Masterclass: Congenital heart disease course, you'll learn about why DCRVs occur, how non-standard views can help to separate overlapping signals, and other tricks you can use to help you make a sound diagnosis using echo.
+In this video, from our Echo Masterclass: Adult Congenital Heart Disease course, you'll learn about DCRVs, why they occur, how non-standard views can help to separate overlapping signals, and some tricks that you can use to help you make a sound diagnosis using echo.

 Flustered at the thought of performing an adult congenital echo?
-Don’t be.
-In our Echo Masterclass—Adult Congenital Heart Disease course, you’ll learn about the lesions associated with common types of defects as well as common surgical repair complications.
-Explore the hemodynamics of intracardiac defects, master key assessment strategies such as the sequential segmental approach, and know what to leave out of the echo report.
+Don’t be!
+In our Echo Masterclass: Adult Congenital Heart Disease course, you’ll learn about the lesions associated with common types of defects, as well as the common surgical repair complications.
+Explore the hemodynamics of intracardiac defects, master key assessment strategies (such as the sequential segmental approach), and know what to leave out of the echo report.

 [00:00:00] In the right ventricle, anomalous muscle bundles or an abnormally positioned moderator band can cause differential pressure leading to what we term a double-chambered right ventricle.
 Double-chambered right ventricles are associated with ventricular septal defects 70% of the time but can also be associated with pulmonary stenosis and atrial septal defects.
 I'll use the short axis view